Matt-Eva/material-ui-demo/README.md

 ## Using MUI Components

-You can use MUI to handle all styling aspects of your webpage, but as you build more complex applications or aim for more custom designs, you may not find this to be the best approach.
-If you're ever in a situation where you feel like you're fighting a CSS Library in order to implement the styles you want, that may be a good indicator that you're relying too heavily on the library, which has an inherently limited scope (or you just need to get better at using the library itself).
+You can use MUI to handle all styling aspects of your webpage, but you may not find this to be the best approach.
+If you're ever in a situation where you feel like you're fighting a CSS Library in order to implement the styles you want, that may be a good indicator that you're relying too heavily on the library, which has an inherently limited scope (or you just need to get better at using the library itself - regardless, it's good to have a solid foundation in CSS itself before trying to rely exclusively on a CSS library).

 Combining CSS or styled-components with MUI will give you more design flexiblity and control over the structure of your webpage while still allowing you to call upon the full power of MUI's component library.
-There are a variety of great components that MUI offers that will allow you to set up polished, dynamic functionality without having to go through the arduous process of creating it yourself.
-My personal approach is to use MUI and other CSS libraries as needed.
+There are a variety of great components that MUI offers that will allow you to set up advanced, dynamic functionality without having to go through the arduous process of creating it yourself.
+My personal approach is to use MUI and other CSS libraries as needed, and primarily rely on custom CSS or custom <a href="https://styled-components.com/">styled-components</a>.

 Since MUI offers so many components, we're going to cover a few helpful ones that you can use to give your webpage a much more polished aesthetic.